Azure/azure-sdk/docs/dotnet/introduction.md

 ### The Service Client {#dotnet-client}

 Service clients are the main starting points for developers calling Azure services with the Azure SDK.
 Each client library should have at least one client in its main namespace, so it's easy to discover.
-A user can dot-into the service’s namespace with Intellisense, search for the suffix “Client”, and quickly find the type they’ll need to get started communicating with the service over the network.
 The guidelines in this section describe patterns for the design of a service client.

 A service client should have the same shape as this code snippet: